-4.1.3 Other Extensive Margins (Transit Use, Vehicle Ownership)
+4.1.2 Other Extensive Margins (Transit Use, Vehicle Ownership)

-We also investigate if those who experience positive gasoline price shocks during formative years substitute from driving to transit and if they are less likely to have access to a vehicle.
+We also investigate if those who experience positive gasoline price shocks during formative years substitute to transit or are less likely to have access to a vehicle.
 Table 2 summarizes the results for the same definitions of treatment as in Table 1.
 In Columns (1) and (2), the outcome variable is transit usage; in Columns (3) to (6), it is access to a vehicle.
 We find that about one-half to three-quarters of the extensive-margin effect is accounted for by a shift to transit.
 There may also be a small, negative effect of increases in gas prices on vehicle ownership (about one-quarter to one-half of the extensive-margin effect).
-The effect is not extremely robust, although more so in the sample that includes all household members than in the employed sample.
+The effect is not extremely robust, although is more so when considering all household members (Columns 5 and 6) than just workers (Columns 3 and 4).